casejs/case-starter/README.md

 ### Serve

-- Open 2 terminal windows and run `npm run start:client` and `npm run start:server` simultaneously and open your browser on `http://localhost:4200`
+Open 3 terminal windows and run simultaneously :

+- `npm run seed` for create data.
+- `npm run start:client`
+- `npm run start:server`

+Now you can open your browser on `http://localhost:4200`

-- Important for DEMO : `npm run seed` for dummy data.
-You can then connect with the user **admin@case.app** with the password **case**
+IMPORTANT FOR DEMO : You can connect with the user **admin@case.app** with the password **case**

-## Create a resource
+## Resource

+CASE allow you to easily build custom web-apps with resources and relations between them.

+Create resources with this command and follow the instructions in your terminal:

 ```
 npm run case:resource
 ```

-Check the full documentation at https://case-app.github.io/docs/#/.